 In Brief

-Hebrews 6:4-6 describes people who experienced the covenant community — enlightened, tasted, shared in the Spirit — but were never truly regenerated.
-The Greek words for "enlightened" and "tasted" describe surface experience, not saving faith.
-Verse 9 is the key: the author explicitly distinguishes his readers from the hypothetical apostates, saying "we feel sure of better things — things that belong to salvation."
-And devastatingly for Arminianism, the passage says restoration is impossible — which contradicts the very free will framework Arminians need.
+Hebrews 6:4-6 describes people who genuinely experienced the covenant community — enlightened, tasting, sharing in the Spirit — but were never truly regenerated.
+Verse 9 is the hinge: the author turns to his actual readers and sets them apart from the apostates he has just described, certain they possess "the things that have to do with salvation."
+Real participation in the community is one thing; possessing what belongs to salvation is another.
+And devastatingly for Arminianism, the passage calls restoration impossible — which contradicts the very free will framework Arminians need.

 You have been carrying this verse for a long time.
 It sits in the back of your skull like a stone you swallowed: "It is impossible to be brought back to repentance."
 It surfaces in the pause between prayers.
 It waits for you in quiet rooms.
 It is the verse you cannot outrun — the one that has stood between you and your assurance for months, perhaps years, like a border guard demanding papers you are not sure you possess.